AnalyticsByWatson/signal-and-flow/Week1.md

 Market performance is selective, not uniform
 Returns are being driven by a small number of dominant themes Higher interest rates continue to impact everyday costs (credit cards, loans, housing), even alongside rising stock prices
-## ’ll be publishing this weekly to continue refining how I analyze markets and connect data to real-world outcomes.
+## I will be publishing this weekly to continue refining how I analyze markets and connect data to real-world outcomes.